helloanh/JHU-CourseWork/EN605-SoftwareEng/2017.3/instructor-topic-dashboard.rst

 Proposed Change
 ===============

-The current dashboard heavily relies the from the `PtQ5 <http://pyqt.sourceforge.net/Docs/PyQt5/>`_. for graphical output with **Numpy** and **MatPlot** python libraries.
-The web dashboard still would take inputs from *numpy* and *matplotlib* but will add an additional PyQt5 widget named `QWebView <https://pythonspot.com/en/pyqt5-browser/>`_. for the web dashboard functionality.
+The current dashboard heavily relies the from the `PtQ5 <http://pyqt.sourceforge.net/Docs/PyQt5/>`_ for graphical output with **Numpy** and **MatPlot** python libraries.
+The web dashboard still would take inputs from *numpy* and *matplotlib* but will add an additional PyQt5 widget named `QWebView <https://pythonspot.com/en/pyqt5-browser/>`_ for the web dashboard functionality.
+Existing tools such as `plotly <https://plot.ly/matplotlib/>`_ allows for better web portability with the MatPlot library.

 There are also drastic UI changes-color, typography, pannel layout--in the display of the web view dashboard.
 Most will go under the templates section with Django existing libraries, but still will integrate with PyQt5 package.